vuejs/vuepress/packages/docs/docs/guide/frontmatter.md

 - Type: `string`
 - Default: `undefined`

-Set the canonical url for the current page.
+Set the canonical URL for the current page.

 ## Predefined Variables Powered By Default Theme